This list is just a suggestion and you should pack according to your needs.

 - Snacks (especially if you have special dietary requirements)

-Be sure to pack a change of clothes in your carry-on luggage, just in case your luggage is misplaced or delayed.
+FOR THE FLIGHTBe sure to pack a change of clothes in your carry-on luggage, just in case your luggage is misplaced or delayed.
 We suggest your carry-on include:

 - Change of underwear/clothes